SSquash24/HotDesk/README.md

 > This comes from setting up mock responses to the api calls, and I have not been able to remove them.
 > The tests still all run correctly.
 > To hide these warnings, you can run `npm test -- --silent` instead

+## Deployment

+1. Create a production build with `npm run build` (in the frontend folder).
+2. Run this build with `serve -s build`

+> [!IMPORTANT]
+> By default, the server's api path is set to `localhost:8000`, so only the device that is running the server can see the frontend correctly.
+You may wish to fix this by setting `path` to the server's ip address in config.js.